 Querétaro, with a population of over one million people, is a beautiful colonial city in central Mexico, three hours by bus from Mexico City.
 Founded in 1531, the city’s historic center was declared a UNESCO World Heritage site in 1996.
 It is one of Mexico’s most prosperous cities and is a site for major international companies.
 Home to over twenty universities and seven research centers, Querétaro has a vibrant intellectual community, cultural scene and excellent medical services.
 Located at 5,970 feet above sea level, the city has a sunny, semi-arid climate with daily temperatures averaging 66° from January to May.
 A city with a rich religious heritage, Querétaro has a strong Catholic church and an active Protestant presence.

 Students will live with Mexican families in Querétaro.
 Host families live within walking distance of the historic city center and the Universidad Autónoma de Querétaro.
 Students can walk to classes or utilize the efficient public transportation system.

-Students will earn 16-18 credit hours toward the Spanish major or minor.
+Students will earn up to 18 credit hours toward the Spanish major or minor.
 Several courses may also fulfill elective or major requirements from other departments.
 Most courses will be taught in collaboration with local university professors, and language and literature courses will be offered at a local university.
 This program fulfills the study abroad requirement for the Spanish major at Wheaton College.